 How to Travel on a Budget Forever and Ever

 One way to see the world is to get a job working abroad!
 There are many ways that you can support yourself by travelling.
 Think about every skill you possess and offer it up wherever you can.
 My friend offers to cut peoples’ hair in hostels, another friend offers to sew peoples’ clothes.
 My favourite job however, which pays very well, is teaching English.

 I travelled for 5 years teaching English before getting into travel blogging as a source of income.
 Aside from the money, you’ll be able to fully immerse yourself in the countries you teach in and really get to know the locals on a longer-term basis.
 If you want to pursue this career path, Teacake readers get 35% off MyTEFL’s online course which will give you everything you need to be free and go see the world!

 Many airlines and travel agencies offer special discounted rates or packages to specific destinations.
 I’ve found some great bargains and saved a lot of money by keeping my eye on these.
 I recently flew back from China to the UK last minute after my Jiu Jitsu course for £180 = $240..
 Not bad!
-Travel sites such as Traveloka can provide access to some of the cheapest flights and hotel deals in various countries.
+I recommend Skyscanner to provide you access to some of the cheapest flights and hotel deals in various countries.
 Go check them out!

 A great way to travel on a budget is to cook your own meals.
 If your accommodation has a kitchen, take advantage of it!
 If you’re camping, don’t forget to pack a light-weighted stove for yourself and you’re set.
 I always go to the grocery store at the end of the day to cook too because that is when food is discounted.
 In Japan I used to get the best sushi at the end of the day.
 The supermarket wanted rid of it, my belly was happy to take it.